Tips on How to Travel with Back Pain

 Relieving back pain is fantastic, but preventing back pain when you are traveling is even better!
 I cannot promise these tips will completely prevent the back pain, but they will definitely turn your pain (depending on how chronic) from 10/10 to 3/10.

-Whether you are taking a 7 day road trip in Ireland or a 20 hour flight to South Africa, staying active is very important when traveling with back pain.
+Whether you are taking a 7-day road trip in Ireland or a 20-hour flight to South Africa, staying active is very important when traveling with back pain.
 Staying active helps loosen your muscles instead of getting tight.
 Whether that means walking around the gas station when refilling fuel or walking down the aisle during your flight – you must continue to keep the blood flowing through your muscles.
 A tip for taking a road trip with back pain – create an itinerary with additional sightseeing opportunities between your starting and finishing point.
-In our road trip in Ireland, we found three castles to add on our 6 hour drive.
+In our Ireland road trip, we found three castles to add on our 6-hour drive.
 It not only made the road trip fun, but it gave us a chance to walk around and stay active.

 Yes, more stretching!
 Stretching not only relieves the back pain, but if you maintain stretching it can prevent pain when traveling as well.
 The main areas to focus on stretching are your lower back, glutes and hamstrings.
 It is very important to stretch your glutes and hamstrings as they are heavily connected to your lower back.
 If your glutes and hamstring are tight, then it will affect your lower back and you will be in pain.